rohit--jain/Fiware-Context-Broker---Smart-Water-Network/Broker-Setup/Setup_Windows.md

 ## Step 5: Install Broker from GitHub
 Usually Debian comes with pre installed Git.
 Since our implementation specifically focuses on NGSI-LD version, you can read more about it at:  https://github.com/FIWARE/tutorials.Getting-Started/tree/NGSI-LD.<br>
 [1] First navigate to your home directory with ```cd /home/<-YourUserName->``` and there create a new directory where you want to install your Broker<br>
-[2] Then using Git, follow install steps mentioned at https://github.com/FIWARE/tutorials.Getting-Started/tree/NGSI-LD#start-up and run these commands in your Debian app<br>
+[2] Then using Git, follow install steps mentioned at https://github.com/FIWARE/tutorials.Getting-Started/tree/NGSI-LD#start-up and run mentioned commands in your Debian app<br>
 [3] When you want to run for example, **Orion broker** use command: ```sudo ./services orion```<br>
 During the first startup it will take several minutes to download and initialize configurations before the startup completes.